My first tractor…?

 Between 4.25 and 4.5 acres is my uneducated guess.
 There is a small barn that looks to have stored the BX of the former owner, 6'10" at the door opening.
 Thanks for your interest!

 If I were you I would look for a used Kubota L3901 or 3902 with less than 700 hours equipped with a hydrostatic transmission and loader.
 I would then buy a 6 ft light or medium duty pull behind mower.
 That tractor should be able to be purchased in very good condition for around $18,000 the mower can purchased for around $1,500 new from places like Tractor Supply.
 The larger tractor is more forgiving and enjoyable to operate in my opinion.
-It will also save you time.
+It will also save you a lot of time.
 While that piece can be cut with a BX you might wish you were dead after the initial thrill of having done it a couple of times wears off.
 I would not worry about having to fix a used well maintained Kubota tractor.
 I have a friend that operated a fleet of them in his business of building and maintaining golf courses over the span of 30 years.
 He always bought them used , changed the oil regularly and never had any problems.
 The combination I am recommending will cost less than the new unit(s) you are considering and possibly hold its value better as well.
 This is important in the event that you wish to sell the tractor and return to hiring the work out.
 Good luck.

 Last edited: